Brown sugar: Kokuto

-Culinary considerations
+Culinary use

 Brown sugar adds flavor to desserts and baked goods.
-It can be substituted for maple sugar, and maple sugar can be substituted for it in recipes.
+It can be substituted for maple sugar in recipes.
 Brown sugar caramelizes much more readily than refined sugar, and this effect can be used to make glazes and gravies brown while cooking.
+Compared to other sugars, using brown sugar produces more moist and chewy baked goods due to its hygroscopic properties, with effects on chewiness increasing the darker the sugar.
+For this reason, brown sugar is used by some bakers for items where chewiness is desired, such as chocolate chip cookies.
+Due to its high molasses content, muscovado brown sugar contains more moisture and stronger flavor than other brown sugar types, affecting the moisture and taste of some recipes, especially in baked products.

 For domestic purposes one can create the equivalent of brown sugar by mixing white sugar with molasses.
 Suitable proportions are about one tablespoon of molasses to each cup of sugar (one-sixteenth of the total volume).
-Molasses comprises 10% of brown sugar's total weight, which is about one ninth of the white sugar weight.
+Molasses comprises about 3-7% of brown sugar's total weight.
 Due to varying qualities and colors of molasses products, for lighter or darker sugar, reduce or increase its proportion according to taste.

-In following a modern recipe that specifies "brown sugar", one usually may assume that the intended meaning is light brown sugar, but which one prefers is largely a matter of taste.
-Even in recipes such as cakes, where the moisture content might be critical, the amount of water involved is too small to matter.
-More importantly, adding dark brown sugar or molasses will impart a stronger flavor, with more of a suggestion of caramel.
+In following a modern recipe that specifies "brown sugar", one usually may assume that the intended meaning is light brown sugar, but how dark or light desired in the recipe is largely a matter of taste.
+Even in recipes such as cakes, where the overall moisture content might be critical, the amount of water contained in brown sugar is too small to matter.
+Much more significant than its water content is the fact that darker brown sugar or more molasses will impart a stronger flavor, with more of a suggestion of caramel.

 Brown sugar that has hardened can be made soft again by adding a new source of moisture for the molasses, or by heating and remelting the molasses.
 Storing brown sugar in a freezer will prevent moisture from escaping and molasses from crystallizing, allowing for a much longer shelf life.
+Mildly hardened brown sugar can be broken up with utensils or placed into a closed container and shaken.

-Nutritional value
+Nutrition

-One hundred grams of brown sugar contains 377 Calories (nutrition table), as opposed to 387 Calories in white sugar (link to nutrition table).
-However, brown sugar packs more densely than white sugar due to the smaller crystal size and may have more calories when measured by volume.
+Brown sugar is 98% carbohydrates (95% as sucrose), 1% water, and contains no protein, dietary fiber, or fat (table).
+In a reference amount of 100 g, brown sugar supplies 380 calories, with no micronutrients in significant content (table).

-Any minerals present in brown sugar come from the molasses added to the white sugar.
-In a 100-gram reference amount, brown sugar contains 15% of the Daily Value for iron, with no other vitamins or minerals in significant content (table).
+Because brown sugar supplies only carbohydrates as a nutrient – similar to white sugar – there is no special health value to consuming it over white sugar.